June 30, 2022

 In 2002, a New York-based manufacturer was fined over $100,000 by OSHA for serious violations, EHS Today reported.
 The manufacturer of solder wire from lead-based alloys failed to protect its workers from high levels of lead exposure as well as did not provide staff with protective clothing and equipment while they were in contact with hazardous chemicals.

-Prevention is key to reduce lead exposure
+Prevention is key to reducing lead exposure

-Installing mobile welding fume extraction systems is an effective control method to prevent employees from inhaling hazardous substances.
+First, installing mobile welding fume extraction systems is an effective control method to prevent employees from inhaling hazardous substances.
 These tools for fume extraction can remove harmful lead-based gases before they are mixed in with the air around employees’ work spaces.

 In taking further steps to lower the amount of lead employees come into contact with during welding, employers could consider substituting in materials that are less harmful.